pulasthieka/pulasthieka/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-A passionate learner and technology enthusiast looking to further my learning and use new technology to personalise healthcare.
-Qualified as a Biomedical engineer and having experience in software development, machine learning, signal processing and hardware prototyping.
+I am a passionate learner and technology enthusiast looking to further my learning and use new technology to personalize healthcare.
+I'm qualified as a Biomedical engineer and has experience in software development, machine learning, signal processing and hardware prototyping.

 <br>
 <br>